 “This year we have found that people have come along and wanted to join, not knowing about the link with dementia, just because they have enjoyed the sessions, which is great – they have joined us as supporters.”

-Dawn Oliver, on behalf of the Foundation, said: “I am delighted that we could help, especially at a time when so many of those living with dementia, along with their families, have suffered from the effects of lockdown.
+Adam Finch, on behalf of the charity, said: “I am delighted that we could help, especially at a time when so many of those living with dementia, along with their families, have suffered from the effects of lockdown.
 I hope that this will give the centre a real boost.”

 The centre is one of three which are the subject of research by the University of Worcester to help find ways that such centres can keep supporting people in uncertain times.